Property law expert, Caroline Entwistle, explains why chancel repair liability remains a potentially expensive problem for many homeowners.

 How can you protect yourself?

-In appropriate cases, your solicitor will recommend a chancel repair liability search.
+In appropriate cases, conveyancing solicitors will recommend a chancel repair liability search.
 For a modest fee, the search company will report whether the property is within a parish where a potential chancel repair liability exists.
 Alternatively, you can carry out a search at the National Archives.

 If your property is exposed to chancel repair liability you are strongly advised to take out insurance.
 The premium for cover varies depending on the type and location of the property, whether a notice has been registered and the limit of the indemnity provided.
 A typical one-off premium for a standard residential property with £100,000 of indemnity is around £25.

-It is worth noting that even if a notice has been registered by the church, it is often still possible to obtain insurance, although the premium will be higher, sometimes considerably so.
+It is worth noting that even if a notice has been registered by the church, it may still be possible to obtain insurance, although the premium will be higher, sometimes considerably so.